mautic/user-documentation/docs/contacts/manage_contacts.rst

 * Cookie

-Mautic merges all actions to the Contact with the same cookie or creates a new cookie if it knows the unique cookie.
+Mautic merges all actions to the Contact with the same cookie or creates a new cookie if it knows the unique `device_id`.

 If a Contact sends a Form with an Email address, it merges the submission with the Contact having the same Email address.
 This happens even if the IP address or the cookie matches another Contact.